SuperDuperHackatonGroup/stena-challenge-openhack-2020/README.md

 The challenge is mainly concerned with the shift from linear production cycles where products are produced, used, and then disposed of, to a more circular production cycle where products are produced of reused products, which are then reused and recycled into even newer products.

 ## Solution
+In a world of increasing accountability and awareness of the perils of climate change, consumers are demanding more transparency from manufacturers.
+There is an increasing pressure for corporations to be more open with emissions they produce, so Reclaim has come up with a solution to foster transparency between both parties.
+Our software generates unique QR codes for every item purchased, stating the carbon footprint of all resources utilized from production of the good all the way to delivery of the item to the customer; further, the QR code contains points for every effort made to reduce greenhouse emissions.

+We will license our software to corporations, wherein they can fill out the necessary data required to generate the QR code.
+Consumers have the option to download our app on their phones, where a QR scanner will be available to them.
+The QR code will have data on carbon footprints their recent purchase(s) have produced, as well as incentives to remain accountable and have them keep using the app.
+For every QR code scanned, customers accrue points that may eventually lead to redeemable rewards.
+This leads to a more informed consumer who can make better decisions with their purchasing power, thus promoting further transparency globally.

 ## Idea behind the code